 - Paid family and sick leave tax credits are modified and extended to September 30, 2021.

 - The excess business loss limitation has been extended through December 31, 2026.

-- The tax deduction public companies can take for executive compensation under Section 162(m) limits has been extended to cover CEOs, CFOs, and the five next highest-paid employees starting in 2027.
+- The tax deduction public companies can take for executive compensation under Section 162(m) limits has been extended.
+This is to cover CEOs, CFOs, and the five next highest-paid employees starting in 2027.

 Capitalizing on the Benefits

 The ARPA could be one of the last major legislative relief packages related to the COVID-19 pandemic.
-Contact us to get more information on how the ARPA affects your circumstances and how you can best utilize the benefits available to you, your family, or your business.
+Contact us to get more information on how the ARPA affects your circumstances.
+Also how you can best utilize the benefits available to you, your family, or your business.